A while back I wrote a post explaining why I believe Microsoft’s Windows Update procedure needs a lot of work.

 Bottom line: I believe Windows is a decent operating system overall, but Microsoft’s apparent refusal to give the Windows Update process the attention it deserves is trashing their reputation among their user base.
 They really need to get this fixed ASAP.

-Bonus tip: Until Microsoft gets their act together in regards to the Windows 10 Update procedure you can still protect yourself from buggy updates by creating System Image Backups on a regular basis.
-This post explains how.
+Bonus tip: Until Microsoft gets their act together in regards to the Windows Update procedure you can still protect yourself from buggy updates by creating System Image Backups on a regular basis.
+These posts explain how.